H.264 Codec – The Definite Guide to Advanced Video Coding (AVC)

 It is highly recommended for the recording, compression, and distribution of video files on any streaming device such as laptops, smartphones, desktop computers, tablets, smart TVs, and gaming consoles.
 H.264 also is used widely in cable broadcasting and Blu-Ray discs in offline video distribution.

 While it is not necessarily considered the recommended codec in the face of more modern options, it is one that is still in broad use and offers 50 percent smaller files than its predecessors.
+H.264 is one of the most commonly used codec for streaming.

 Is H.264 Widely Compatible?

 In both physical and digital media, H.264 is a widely compatible codec when used with both old and new technology.
+H.264 is designed to be compatible with just about any device.

 Whether your viewers are using an older-generation iPhone or the latest and greatest desktop computer, they will be able to easily stream your video content that utilizes the H.264 codec.
 This broad compatibility means that it can be used on a variety of applications, networks, and systems, including those offering both low and high bitrates, as well as low and high-resolution, high-definition video, broadcast, and storage.